FlyingMatrix/data-structure-python/README.md

 # Data Structure Python
-Implementation of some data structures with Python
+A Python-based implementation of fundamental data structures